Diet and oesophageal cancer

 • Increase the fat content of your food to replace the calories from sugary foods

-• Eating smaller more regular meals (if that is possible)
+• Eating smaller meals more often

 • Avoid soup and very liquid foods